 Summary

-- Enabled simply by extending
+- Enable it just by extending

 JpaSpecificationExecutor - Safely skip null conditions with